South African Wars (1879–1915): The Second Boer War (1899–1902)

 After regrouping into smaller units, the Boer commanders started using guerrilla tactics, destroying railways, bridges, and telegraph wires.
 Their leaders included Louis Botha in the eastern Transvaal; Koos de la Rey and Jan Smuts in western Transvaal; and Christian de Wet in the Orange Free State.
 The British were not prepared for this type of tactic, having an insufficient number of mounted troops and no intelligence personnel.
 They moved against the civilian population that supported the Boers, burning their houses and barns.
 Nonetheless, support for the Boers remained strong.
 To deal with families wandering across the countryside without shelter, the British decided to set up what they considered to be refugee camps, in September 1900.
 In December 1900 Herbert Kitchener of Khartoum took over command of the British army, continuing the scorched-earth policy.
 He believed that women served as a source of intelligence for the Boers, so he put them in concentration camps.
 Additionally, he set up blockhouses and barbed wire fences to restrict the Boers to a certain area.
 In January 1901, Kitchener raided the countryside, putting Africans and Boer civilians into concentration camps.
 When he learned that Louis Botha was interested in peace, he jumped at the opportunity, using Botha's wife and an intermediary.
 Nothing came of the talks, for Sir Alfred Milner insisted that nothing but full surrender would be acceptable to the British.
 The Boers wanted independence, and in June 1901, Boer leaders came together and stated that no proposal would be considered unless it included their independence.
 Conditions in the concentration camps worsened, and the problem was not brought to public attention until an Englishwoman Emily Hobhouse did her own investigation and sailed back to England with the intention of exposing Kitchener for what he was permitting.
-The war minister, Brodick, dismissed the complaints of Hobhouse and her supporters in parliament, stating that it was Boer guerilla tactics that had led to the methods currently in use.
+The war minister, Brodick, dismissed the complaints of Hobhouse and her supporters in parliament, stating that it was Boer guerrilla tactics that had led to the methods currently in use.
 The military situation for the troops of De Wet, Botha, and De la Rey had worsened, for Kitchener's blockhouses and fences were posing a serious problem.
 Additionally, three-quarters of the Boer's cattle had been killed and taken away and they were struggling just to survive.
 Though De la Rey (in March 1902) captured General Lord Paul Methuen and 600 troops, he had to let them go because he had no place to keep them.
 At this time there were many that decided that it would be best to simply accept British rule, some of them serving as guides.
 These "joiners," as they were called, disagreed with those Boers who continued fighting at great risk, though they knew there would never be a military success.